Gig economy

 Our page Registering for self assessment explains the registration deadlines and what to do if you miss the notification deadline.

-Calculating gig economy profits
+Calculating tax on gig economy profits

-On our calculating self-employment profits page, we cover this in more detail for general self-employment businesses.
+On our calculating self-employed profits page, we cover this in more detail for general self-employment businesses.
 Although the tax rules are the same, below are examples of how profits are calculated for gig workers.

 The amount of tax you pay on your profit depends on what other taxable income you have, as shown in the example below.